vinyasmusic/signoz.io/src/pages/case-study/outplay.md

 ![Outplay Case Study](/img/case_study/outplay-banner.webp)

 ### What were the business problems you were trying to solve with SigNoz?

 Before introducing APM, we had blind spots.
 Our customers were seeing certain pages getting slow or having time outs sometimes.
-We didn’t have a great understanding of what was causing the slowness in application.
+We wanted to understand what was causing the slowness in application to ensure our customers weren't impacted.

-I had previously worked with APM tools before, and hence I thought of introducing it here.

-When we started evaluating different solutions, one thing was clear that it has to be based on open telemetry because that is going to be the standard now.
-I can have any kind of collector, which gets the data and sends it to any backend.
-But the application will be configured with open telemetry which gives me more flexibility to use any other backend if needed without changing the application code.

 ### Any specific use cases?